-Similar to the HRs for smoking, the marginal HR for increased blood pressure decreases with age, see Fig. 4B, while the mean conditional HR is practically stable.
+Similar to the HRs for smoking, the marginal HR for increased blood pressure decreases with age (Figure 4B), while the mean conditional HR is practically stable.
 The descriptive model does barely show a decrease with age but is consistent with the marginal HR derived from the process-oriented model.

-Lipid levels
+Lipid levels.
 For simplicity, HDL and non-HDL cholesterol were assumed to affect the same process of disease development.
-As before, fits were performed modeling the logarithms of the parameters $\nu_k$ ( $k \in \{1, 2, 3\}$ ), $\nu_h$ as a linear function of HDL and non-HDL cholesterol levels.
+As before, fits were performed modeling the logarithms of the parameters v_k ($k \in \{1, 2, 3\}$), v_h as a linear function of HDL and non-HDL cholesterol levels.